All students have access to their exam results status online via myACCA.

 Students holding provisional converted passes in P1 and P4 must pass either P1 or any outstanding Options paper other than P4 in addition to twelve other papers in order to complete the exam requirement of the syllabus.

 Section C – ethics and professionalism modules status

 Professional Ethics module

 The Professional Ethics module is a mandatory element of the ACCA Qualification.
-To take the module you must be eligible to sit a Professional level paper.
+To take the module, you must have completed the first three exams of the ACCA Qualification (F1 - Accountant in Business, F2 - Management Accounting and F3 - Financial Accounting), although it is recommended that you complete all nine Fundamentals level exams (F1 - F9) before taking it.
 The module - which is interactive - can be accessed through myACCA.